Vibes

 Camelot Wheel Basics

-Same code: 8A to 8A or 5B to 5B yields the most predictable harmony.
-Mixed In Key’s tutorials present this as the safest option.
+Same code: 8A to 8A or 5B to 5B yields the most predictable harmony, the safest move on the wheel.

 Adjacent numbers: move from 8A to 7A or 9A.
 Think of numbers as hours on a clock.
 One hour to either side stays compatible and smooth.